1st Marine Aircraft Wing: Organization

-Marine Corps Air Facility Kaneohe Bay.

 History

 World War II

 In late 1940, Congress authorized a naval air fleet of fifteen thousand aircraft.
 The Marine Corps was allotted a percentage of these planes to be formed into 2 air wings with 32 operational squadrons.
 On the advice of Navy and Marine advisors returning from observing the war in Europe these numbers were doubled very soon after.
-It was under this expansion program that the 1st Marine Aircraft Wing was activated at Marine Corps Base Quantico, Virginia, on July 7, 1941.
+It was under this expansion program that the 1st Marine Aircraft Wing was activated at Marine Corps Base Quantico, Virginia, on 7 July 1941.
 The First Marine Aircraft Group which was the largest east coast aviation unit in the Marines at the time, became its first component.
 Although a new wing, it is considered an unofficial descendant of the Northern Bombing Group of World War I.